perexg/satip-axe/debug/README.md

 Requirements:

-  - git, python
+  - various build tools (see Dockerfile in this repository))
-  - STLinux 2.4 (all-sh4-glibc) - http://www.stlinux.com - installed to /opt/STM/STLinux-2.4/
+  - STLinux 2.4 (all-sh4-glibc) - http://www.stlinux.com - installed to /opt/STM/STLinux-2.4/ (or use the Dockerfile in this repository))
-  - fakeroot package/tools

 Compilation: